janscience/MicroConfig/docs/userguide.md

 --------------------------------------------------------
 ```

-This helps a GUI to detect a new menu.
+This helps a GUI listening on the serial stream to detect a new menu.